2019 Moscow Victory Day Parade: Particularities

 As in past pre-jubilee parades, the parade serves as a preparatory celebration and a national kick-off to the 75th Diamond Jubilee celebrations of the Allied victory in Eastern Europe over the Axis powers (slated for May 2020), while also honouring the men and women of the Russian Armed Forces who have served in Syria.
 A specialized version of an Aurus Senat armoured limousine was expected to be introduced during the parade, serving the purpose of carrying the Defence Minister and the parade commander in Red Square, replacing the vehicles used in past parades.
 Nikolai Samokhvalov's Ceremonial Fanfare was sounded for the first time in close to 20 years prior to the speech of President Putin.
 It was previously performed at Victory Parades from 1990 to 2000.

 For the fourth consecutive year the parade included a composite female cadet-regiment from the Military University of the Ministry of Defence, the Military Logistics Academy and the Military Space Academy; and for the first time female honour-guardsmen marched, together with another new participant, the Corps of Cadets of the Moscow Internal Affairs University, representing the men and women of the police of Russia, in addition to yet another new contingent debuting this year, the students of the Moscow Cadet Corps of the Investigative Committee of Russia.
 For the second consecutive year, the 154th Preobrazhensky Independent Commandant's Regiment's 1st Honour Guard Company took part in the exhibition drill segment of the parade, together with a drumline from the Moscow Military Music College, the second time it had been done since the parade of 2007 and a recent tradition which began in the 2001 parade.
-For the first time in 5 years, foreign leaders were not expected to participate in the parade as guests of honour; despite that, former President of Kazakhstan Nursultan Nazarbayev attended.
+For the first time in 5 years, foreign leaders were not expected to participate in the parade as guests of honour; despite that, former President of Kazakhstan Nursultan Nazarbayev or Speaker of the National Council of Slovakia Andrej Danko attended.

 It was the second parade where the flypast segment was cancelled due to bad weather, despite cloud seeding carried out to disperse clouds.